-- 1. What is the need for frame grabber in image acquisition? - 2.
-Explain the working principle of CCD sensor array - 3.
-Describe in detail about various image acquisition modes. - 4.
-Explain the advantages of CMOS sensors over CCD sensors. - 5.
-Discuss the advantages of direct digital transmission - 6.
-Differentiate between sensor format and lens format
+- 1. Explain the working principle of CCD sensor array - 2.
+Describe in detail about various image acquisition modes. - 3.
+Explain the advantages of CMOS sensors over CCD sensors.

-- Determine the focal length of a lens of a vision system requiring a magnification of 0.06 and a working distance of 80 cm. - Determine the Magnification of the vision system and the size of the pixel on the sensor, if the size of 200 X 200 solid state sensor array is 40mmX40mm and the size of the object to be measured is 60mmX60mm. - 3.
+- 1. Determine the focal length of a lens of a vision system requiring a magnification of 0.06 and a working distance of 80 cm. - 2.
+Determine the Magnification of the vision system and the size of the pixel on the sensor, if the size of 200 X 200 solid state sensor array is 40mmX40mm and the size of the object to be measured is 60mmX60mm. - 3.
 Determine the focal length, magnification, Depth of field for an industrial installation inspecting flat plates on a moving conveyor belt with front lighting.
 You have a solid state camera with 100X 100 array sensor.
 Sensor dimensions .03X.03 cm.
 Distance between the lens and work piece is 60 cm.b F-Stop is 8, and there are 16 grey level and 30 images / second.
 Object dimensions are 7.5 X 7.5 X 1.2 cm.
-The object occupies 50% of sensor array. - 4.
-A surveillance camera is embedded in one of the walls of a room as shown in figure.
+The object occupies 50% of sensor array.

+- 4. Select and illustrate a suitable Machine Vision Technique used for Inspection of Threads in Nuts in a Batch Production Process. - 5.
+A surveillance camera is embedded in one of the walls of a room .
 The optical axis of the camera is perpendicular to the wall, and the lens centre is in the plane of the wall.
-The focal length of the lens is .0 5m.The X -Z plane of the[⊊] camera is parallel to the X-Y Plane of the world coordinate system.
+The focal length of the lens is .05m.The X-Z plane of the camera is parallel to the X-Y Plane of the world coordinate system.
 The image plane is behind the wall.
-Find the image plane coordinates of (a) the room corner A and (b) the head of a person 2m tall standing at a distance of 3m X 2m from the corner as shown in Figure.
+Find the image plane coordinates of (a) the room corner A and (b) the head of a person 2m tall standing at a distance of 3m X 2m from the corner - 6.
 Determine the dimensions of the largest object that can be imaged by a vision system with a magnification of 0.1, a 5 X 5 mm sensor array with 50 X 50 elements.
 The distance from the object to the lens is 60 cm and F-Stop is 16.